Tucuxi-Inc/ClientNote/README.md

 - macOS 14.0 or later
 - Ollama installed and running
-- Internet connection (for ICD-10 code lookup only)
+- Internet connection (for ICD-10 code lookup or to operate in OpenAI mode (with your own developer key from OpenAI))

 ## Support

-For support, questions, or feedback, please contact [support email/link]
+For support, questions, or feedback, please contact kevin@tucuxi.ai

 ## License

-[License information]
+MIT

 ---
-© 2024 [Company Name].
-Euni™ is a trademark of [Company Name].
-All rights reserved.
+© 2025 Tucuxi.
+Inc. Euni™ is a trademark of Tucuxi, Inc. All rights reserved.